Angular ecosystem

 Official resources

-• Angular.io: The official site for Angular.
+• Angular.devopen in new window: The official site for Angular.
 This site has TONS of guides, reference materials, and tutorials that you could spend weeks diving into.

-• Tour of Heroes tutorial: A theory/concept/feature-rich tutorial.
-I strongly advise you to try it out as it gives you the opportunity to review the concepts seen in this training from a different perspective.
+• Official tutorialsopen in new window: Theory/concept/feature-rich tutorials.
+I strongly advise you to try them out as it gives you the opportunity to review the concepts seen in this training from a different perspective.

 • Angular official blogopen in new window: News and Tips from the Angular Team.